5 reasons our startup is tackling SaaS security

 To make matters even more challenging, teams today are tasked with learning what ‘security’ means for each and every SaaS tool their company procures, despite having completely different security considerations from one another.

 As security professionals ourselves, we know how hard it is to keep up with the newest security best practices and risks, only made more difficult with a never ending stream of product updates and feature releases.
 You can’t expect to approach security for Zoom the same way you would for GitHub, and frankly, the native SaaS security within these tools just don’t cut it.
+GitHub's built-in security systems won't notify security teams when developers have committed secrets into source code, and Zoom's platform won't inform you when sensitive recordings have been made publicly accessible.

 In order to effectively manage this problem, you need to have either a larger IT or security team, or a platform that can do all the heavy-lifting for you.
 We’ve chosen to help spare teams the hard work by creating security scans that provide full coverage on any SaaS security issues in just a matter of minutes.